Flutter-gg-1/Project-5/README.md

 2. When adding a blog, the category section is about an UI (will take the default value "technology").

+3. When editing a blog and pressing a save button ther is a another save button in blog detail screen to save the changed content in top stories list.

 ## Created by
 Amjad Noor Elahi